 Behind the Legend • Sleepy Hollow

-Now we’re getting into the Tim Burton film that are actually pretty good.
+Now we’re getting into the Tim Burton films that are pretty good.
 Sleepy Hollow is Tim Burton at his stylistic best.
-The costumes, production design, and cinematography work together splendidly to create one heck of an atmospheric landscape.
+The costumes, production design, and cinematography work together splendidly to create one heck of an atmosphere.
 Anyone curious about what production designers do need only to study Tim Burton movies.

-The story doesn’t always work in as many terrors as it would like, and it has a tendency to fall into the realm of movie cliches.
+The story doesn’t always work in as many terrors as it would like, and it tends to fall into the realm of movie cliches.
 But for a pretty picture, you can’t beat the view.

 BEST TiM BURTON MOVIES